uga-rosa/denippet.vim/README.md

 ## Features

+- Full JS regular expression support
+- Snippets can be defined in json/toml/yaml/TypeScript
+- Dynamic snippets using TypeScript functions.
 - Nested placeholders
     - You can define snippet like `console.log($1${2:, $1})$0`
 - Nested snippet expansion
     - You can expand snippet even if you already activated other snippet.
-- Snippets can be defined in json/toml/yaml/TypeScript
-- Flexible snippets using TypeScript functions.

 ## GIF